consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 * On the Arduino IDE screen press the verification button with a blank file (the verification button looks like a *aprooved tick*)
 * It'll open a small Teensyduino screen.
 * Hit the "Open HEX file" button on the Teensyduino screen and choose the hex file provided in the github repository.
-* Manually click the button that's on top of the Teensy PCB, and it'll upload.
+* Manually click the hardware button that's on top of the Teensy PCB, and it'll upload.
 * After a few seconds it'll be done.

+>Sometimes windows won't recognize the controller as a USB device to test the buttons.
-For testing the buttons try http://html5gamepad.com/
+>For testing the buttons try http://html5gamepad.com/

 <hr>

 ## Part List / Hardware

 Here I include all the stuff you'll need to make the controller most important parts.
 Be sure to read everything before buying so you know what you're getting into.
 Also use the links described below so you don't end up with any surprises, like cheap chinese buttons or shorter wires.
+If I missed something you can ask in the Discord server.

 Read the notes at the end of each item so you know some negative things about each store or webpage.

-###Tools
+### Tools

-* Soldering Pen / Soldering Station
+* Soldering Pen / Soldering Station (this is a must have, buy one or borrow one from a friend)
 * 60/40 risin core solder
-* Crimper
+* Crimper (optional, you can also crimp with pliers, although it's harder)
 * Wire cutter
 * Wire stripper
 * Pliers